On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 2. RCS will make SMS more powerful

-Rich Communication Services will free our messages from limitations.
-The 160 character limit and image file size capacity is likely to increase along with many other “quality-of-life” upgrades to make SMS messaging better.
-This may take time due to the burden it will place on cell phone providers but it will make casual and business messaging far more usable.
+Rich Communication Services aka RCS has helped SMS grow out of its limitations.
+The 160-character limit and image file size capacity have increased along with many other “quality-of-life” upgrades to make SMS messaging better.
+Over time, more people are expected to adopt RCS.
+This may take time due to the burden it will place on cell phone providers, but it will make casual and business messaging far more impactful if utilized properly.

 3. Privacy protection will get better

-You can bet that SMS is going nowhere in the next decade.
-At this rate, SMS will become more widely used by businesses to market their product and the younger generations show no sign of slowing down on their SMS usage.
+You can bet that SMS communication is going nowhere in the next decade.
+At this rate, SMS will become more widely used by businesses to market their product, and the younger generations show no sign of slowing down on their SMS usage.

 What is the difference between a text message and an SMS message?